lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

 ..  container:: justify

-    After 100000 steps, you should see that the number of molecules increases with time, and reaches a plateau:
+    After just a few GCMC steps, you should see that the number of molecules increases with time.
+    When the crack is fully filled, the number of molecule reaches a plateau:

 .. figure:: ../figures/level3/water-adsorption-in-silica/number_evolution-dark.png
     :alt: number of water molecules added by the LAMMPS gcmc